OHIF/ohif-core/README.md

 ## Getting Started

+The documentation for this library is sparse.
+The best way to get started is to look at its [top level exports](https://github.com/OHIF/ohif-core/blob/master/src/index.js), and explore the source code of features that interest you.
+If you want to see how we use this library, you can check out [our viewer implementation][react-viewer].

+### Install

 > This library is pre- v1.0.
 All realeases until a v1.0 have the possibility of introducing breaking changes.
 Please depend on an "exact" version in your projects to prevent issues caused by loose versioning.

 ```